Alpha-lacrim/Telco-Customer-Churn_MLOps/README.md

 The pipeline can select the best model with `training.model_selection_metric`.
 The current configuration uses `overall_score`, a weighted validation metric that combines ROC AUC, balanced accuracy, F1, accuracy, and recall.
 Each model's probability threshold is tuned on the validation split using `training.decision_threshold_metric`, so API class predictions use the same threshold chosen during training without using the test set for model selection.

-## Suggested Commit History

-If this project is submitted through Git, a clean commit sequence would be:

-1. Initial project structure
-2. Add dataset versioning and preprocessing
-3. Add feature engineering
-4. Add model training and evaluation
-5. Integrate MLflow tracking and registry
-6. Add FastAPI and Docker deployment
-7. Update documentation

-## Notes on Leakage Prevention

-The saved v2 and v3 datasets make the assignment data-versioning steps explicit.
-The training path still uses stratified splits and sklearn pipelines so scaling is fitted only inside cross-validation folds and final train fits.
 The best model is selected by validation ROC AUC; test metrics are reported after selection.